Comprehensive Psychiatric Evaluation

 What is a comprehensive psychiatric evaluation?

-A comprehensive psychiatric evaluation may be necessary to diagnose any number of emotional, behavioral, or developmental disorders.
-An evaluation of a child, adolescent, or adult is made based on behaviors present and in relation to physical, genetic, environmental, social, cognitive (thinking), emotional, and educational components that may be affected as a result of the behaviors presented.
+A comprehensive psychiatric evaluation may help to diagnose any number of emotional, behavioral, or developmental disorders.
+An evaluation of a child or adolescent is made based on behaviors present and in relation to physical, genetic, environmental, social, cognitive (thinking), emotional, and educational components that may be affected as a result of the behaviors presented.

-Many times, families, spouses, or friends are the first to suspect that their loved one is challenged by feelings, behaviors, and/or environmental conditions that cause them to act disruptive, rebellious, or sad.
-This may include, but is not limited to, problems with relationships with friends and/or family members, work, school, sleeping, eating, substance abuse, emotional expression, development, coping, attentiveness, and responsiveness.
+Many times, parents are the first to suspect that their child or teen is challenged by feelings, behaviors, and/or environmental conditions that cause them to act disruptive, rebellious, or sad.
+This may include, but is not limited to, problems with relationships with friends and/or family members, school, sleeping, eating, substance abuse, emotional expression, development, coping, attentiveness, and responsiveness.
 It is important for families who suspect a problem in one, or more, of these areas to seek treatment as soon as possible.
-Treatment for mental health disorders disorders is available.
+Treatment for mental health disorders is available.

 What is involved in a comprehensive psychiatric evaluation?

 The following are the most common components of a comprehensive, diagnostic psychiatric evaluation.
-However, each evaluation is different, as is each individual's symptoms and behaviors are different.
+However, each evaluation is different, as each child's symptoms and behaviors are different.
 Evaluation may include the following:

 - description of behaviors present (i.e., when do the behaviors occur, how long does the behavior last, what are the conditions in which the behaviors most often occur)